locationtech/geomesa/geomesa-tools/README.md

 ### ingest
 Ingests CSV, TSV, and SHP files.
 CSV and TSV files can be ingested either with explicit latitude and longitude columns or with a column of WKT geometries.
 Please note that for lat/lon column ingest, the sft spec must include an additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
-The file type is inferred from the extension of the file, so please also ensure that the formatting of the file matches the extension of the file.
+The file type is inferred from the extension of the file, so please also ensure that the formatting of the file matches the eggixtension of the file.

 #### Usage
-    geomesa ingest -u username -p password -c geomesa_catolog -f twittersmall -s id:Double,dtg:Date,*geom:Geometry --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --skip-header --file /some/path/to/file.csv
+    geomesa ingest -u username -p password -c geomesa_catalog -f twittersmall -s id:Double,dtg:Date,*geom:Geometry --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --skip-header --file /some/path/to/file.csv

-    geomesa ingest -u username -p password -c geomesa_catolog  -a someAuths -v someVis --shards 42 -f twittersmall -s id:Double,dtg:Date,lon:Double,lat:Double,*geom:Point --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --idfields id,dtg --hash --lon lon --lat lat --file /some/path/to/file.tsv
+    geomesa ingest -u username -p password -c geomesa_catalog  -a someAuths -v someVis --shards 42 -f twittersmall -s id:Double,dtg:Date,lon:Double,lat:Double,*geom:Point --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --idfields id,dtg --hash --lon lon --lat lat --file /some/path/to/file.tsv

-    geomesa ingest -u username -p password -c geomesa_catolog -f shapeFileFeatureName --file /some/path/to/file.shp
+    geomesa ingest -u username -p password -c geomesa_catalog -f shapeFileFeatureName --file /some/path/to/file.shp

 with the following parameters: